NaveenKumar-Y/Dockerized-App-Azure-Infrastructure/README.md

 ### 2. Set Up Variables and credentials

-Use default values or customize the [`terraform.tfvars`](/terraform/terraform.tfvars) file with your values:
+Use default values or Optional - customize the [`terraform.tfvars`](/terraform/terraform.tfvars) file with your values(make sure to use valid inputs):

 ```
 location            = "East US"